Econet Vic Falls Marathon set to boost tourism, economy

 King described Victoria Falls as a perfect venue for the Econet Victoria Falls Marathon because of its great hotel and tourist facilities.

-One the challenges facing the sponsors, organizers, tourism players and the City Fathers of Victoria Falls is how to accommodate the growing number of athletes and visitors each year, as the marathon grows.
+One the challenges facing the sponsors, organisers, tourism players and the city fathers of Victoria Falls is how to accommodate the growing number of athletes and visitors each year, as the marathon grows.

 “One of the biggest challenges now going forward is, how are you going to accommodate in excess of 3 000 athletes that will come here at the same time?

-“The hotels right now are 100 percent booked, the lodges are fully booked, and a lot of the participants will actually try to come in as early as possible to acclimatize.
+“The hotels right now are 100 percent booked, the lodges are fully booked, and a lot of the participants will actually try to come in as early as possible to acclimatise.

 “Therefore there is going to be need for more rooms in Victoria Falls and that becomes an interesting phenomenon,” King surmised.